diaz3618/sentinel/README.md

 Sentinel is a Rust daemon and CLI tool for preemptively protecting Linux VMs from memory exhaustion.
 It monitors system memory, maintains a configurable reserve balloon, and takes staged actions before the system hits OOM.

 This exists because I got tired of abusing my VMs and getting locked out until it resolved itself or I force restart it (not ideal).
+Sentinel keeps a memory reserve so critical services like SSH stay available even if the system runs out of RAM.
+Simple and effective 👍.

 ## Features
 - **Daemon (`sentinel`)**: Monitors `/proc/meminfo`, maintains reserve, classifies pressure, and acts before OOM (slow, stop, kill, cgroup integration).